 “I also think choices make a huge difference,” Papsidera continued, “and you’ll just find actors along the way [who] enable themselves…to find moments that are uniquely theirs.
 You’ll see a lot of people come in and the readings are fine, but they’re not individualized.
 They read the words on the page, and it sounds right; but it’s the person [who] comes in and makes a choice that is incredibly specific to them that then you remember those things and go, I didn’t think of it being played that way, or I didn’t know that that was what it could be.
 And those are truly gifted people [who] take their craft into a different realm than just anybody [who] can read lines.”

-If the new installment of “Superman” succeeds at the box office, actors might see a lot of Papsidera in the audition room.
+And thanks to the newest iteration’s box office success, actors will see Papsidera in the audition room once again for “Man of Tomorrow.”
 So what can you expect when you’re standing in front of the industry vet himself?
 “I hope [actors] feel like they have a space and a moment to share a bit of their soul.
 I think that is what my job is.
 Everybody who works with me tries to create a space where that can happen,” he told us.
 “We really respect actors, and we want them to be able to feel like when they walk into the audition room, they have the freedom to do the best work they can.
 That’s always the goal.
 We do that by making it a safe space and by being helpful, collaborative, and present.
 It’s a big thing for me to feel like we show up for actors, and the least they can expect is that we try and get the best out of them by having someone participate in that.”

 Though he only played Superman once in 2006’s “Superman Returns,” Routh offered future actors who don the red cape some insight into bringing the character’s true essence to life onscreen.